-The former Beatles Fan Club of Copenhagen, The Beatles Fan Club Of Zealand, The Esbjerg Beatles Fan Club and The Odense Beatles Fan Club were all incorporated in the new Club.
 The very first magazine was posted in February 1965, free of charge, to 6000 people, and the initial activity was to re-establish a membership file, since all files from the former Copenhagen Club were destroyed in a flooding damage.
 Members were asked to send their membership-cards to the Club, for re-registration.

 In May 1965 the subscription fee was raised to 10 Danish kroner.